Table of Contents

 (a) Normality of KMnO4 solution:

-Consider y ml of given KMnO4 solution are equivalent to 20ml of N/10 Mohr’s salt solution.
+Consider y ml of given KMnO4 solution is equivalent to 20ml of N/10 Mohr’s salt solution.

 According to law of equivalents,